-You are covered for emergency care world-wide.
-If you have an emergency outside of the U.S. and its territories, you will be responsible to pay for the services rendered upfront.
+If you receive emergency care at an out-of-network hospital and need pay for the services rendered upfront.
 You must submit proof of payment to CarePlus for reimbursement.
 For more information please see Chapter 7.
 We may not reimburse you for all out of pocket expenses.
 This is because our contracted rates may be lower than provider rates outside of the U.S. and its territories.
 You are responsible for any costs exceeding our contracted rates as well as any applicable member cost-share.